 If you are looking for a more detailed guide about the topic, we recommend our complete guide about the differences between Deep Learning vs. Machine Learning.

-What Is An ML Model?
+What is an ML Model?

 A machine learning model, or ML model, is a kind of AI model that uses a mathematical formula to make predictions about future events.
 It is trained on a set of data and then used to make predictions about new data.
 Some common examples of ML models include regression models and classification models.